Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: A classification of systematics

 Adding line interlopers will be performed using a very similar approach: starting from all EDS ELGs that have at least one emission line, the analysis of the 15 wide-like passes will determine the probability that these galaxies are misclassified as {\ha} ELGs, then {\pypelid} will compute the S/N of these spectra and a suitable (mis-)detection model will be calibrated on these results and used to create a set of random galaxies that represent line interlopers.
 For noise interlopers a different strategy will be adopted, with two possible options: one is to add a completely unclustered set of points to the random catalogue, another is to add a fraction of the photometric sample, equal to $N_{\rm r}$ times the small probability that a photometric source is mistaken as a noise interloper.
 As a result, random galaxies will be labelled according to the kind of galaxies they are supposed to represent, be it target, $i$-th line, or noise interloper.

 Systematics coming from the EDS are addressed in \citebruton; we discuss here some relevant points.
 For a $\sim$\,50 {\sqdeg} collective area of the EDS and a replication factor $N_{\rm r}=50$, it is easy to see that each EDS galaxy will be replicated about 14\,000 times in the random catalogue.
 In particular, the {\ha} LF $\Phi(f|z)$ sampled by EDS galaxies will be subject to significant fluctuations in redshift, due to sample variance in the limited area surveyed.
 If propagated to the number density of the random catalogue for the much larger EWS, these fluctuations would create spurious radial modulations of the density contrast that, due to their anisotropy, would bias the higher multipoles of two-point correlations.
-To mitigate this effect, we will fit the number density of EDS galaxies with a smooth function, thus reducing the impact of sample variance on $\bar{n}_{\rm r}(z)$ to the 1--2\% level.
+To mitigate this effect, we fit the number density of EDS galaxies with a smooth function, thus reducing the impact of sample variance on $\bar{n}_{\rm r}(z)$ to the 1--2\% level \citepbruton.

-The addition of interlopers will imply a further uncertainty, driven again by sample variance; because the interlopers come from a different region of the comoving space, the sample variances of target galaxies and the various classes of line interlopers do not cancel out in the interloper fractions.
+The addition of interlopers implies a further uncertainty, driven again by sample variance.
+Because the interlopers come from a different region of the comoving space, the sample variances of target galaxies and the various classes of line interlopers do not cancel out in the interloper fractions.

 If photometry is used to select the spectroscopic sample (for instance to limit interlopers), the uncertainty in the photometry must be propagated to the random catalogue, which in its standard version assumes exact magnitudes.
 While some effects of over- or under-deblending, if significant, may require specific strategies, propagating the error in photometry may simply require us to perturb the magnitudes of deep field galaxies when injecting them into the master random catalogue; this alone would reproduce any Malmquist-like bias due to selection based on photometry.